martin68/apt-smart/README.rst

 Features
 --------

-**Discovery of available mirrors**
+**Smart discovery of available mirrors**
- Debian_ and Ubuntu_ mirrors are discovered automatically by querying the `Debian mirror list <https://www.debian.org/mirror/list>`_ or the `Ubuntu mirror list <https://launchpad.net/ubuntu/+archivemirrors>`_ (the applicable mirror list is automatically selected based on the current platform).
+ Debian_ and Ubuntu_ mirrors are discovered automatically by querying the `Debian mirror list <https://www.debian.org/mirror/list>`_ or the `Ubuntu mirror list1 <http://mirrors.ubuntu.com/mirrors.txt>`_  or the `Ubuntu mirror list2 <https://launchpad.net/ubuntu/+archivemirrors>`_ (the applicable mirror list is automatically selected based on the current platform).
+It can smartly get mirrors within the country which the user is in.

-**Ranking of available mirrors**
+**Smart ranking of available mirrors**
- Discovered mirrors are ranked by bandwidth (to pick the fastest mirror) and excluded if they're being updated (see `issues with mirror updates`_).
+ Discovered mirrors are ranked by bandwidth (to pick the fastest mirror) and whether they're up-to-date and excluded if they're being updated (see `issues with mirror updates`_).

 **Automatic switching between mirrors**